TEkdahl92/TEkdahl92/README.md

 * 🖥️  See my portfolio at [React Portfolio](http://tekdahl92.github.io/React-Portfolio/)
 * ✉️  You can contact me at [troypekdahl@gmail.com](mailto:troypekdahl@gmail.com)
 * 🚀  I'm currently working on [Get Lit](http://get-lit-book-clubs.herokuapp.com/)
-* 🧠  I'm learning Python
+* 🧠  I'm learning Python at the moment and making good progression
-* ⚡  Happily Married
+* ⚡  Happily Married with 2 cats, 2 snakes and a doggo

 ### Skills